1966 Major League Baseball season

 The 1966 major league baseball season began on April 11, 1966.
 The regular season ended on October 2, with the Los Angeles Dodgers and Baltimore Orioles as the regular season champions of the National League and American League, respectively.
 The postseason began with Game 1 of the 63rd World Series on October 5 and ended with Game 4 on October 9.
 The Orioles swept the Dodgers in four games, capturing their first championship in franchise history.
 Going into the season, the defending World Series champions were the Los Angeles Dodgers from the season.

-The 37th Major League Baseball All-Star Game, was held on July 12 at Busch Memorial Stadium in St. Louis, Missouri, home of the St. Louis Cardinals.
+The 37th All-Star Game was held on July 12 at Busch Memorial Stadium in St. Louis, Missouri, home of the St. Louis Cardinals.
 The National League won, 2–1.